-Upset Fans Toss Omari Hardwick In A 2-For-$5 Movie Bin For Referring To Himself As Chadwick Boseman’s “Competitor”
+Perturbed Fans Punt Omari Hardwick Into A “2-For-$5 Movie Bin” For Referring To Himself As Chadwick Boseman’s “Competitor”

 Fans Drag Omari Hardwick Over Chadwick Boseman Tribute

-Upset Fans Toss Omari Hardwick In A 2-For-$5 Movie Bin For Referring To Himself As Chadwick Boseman’s “Competitor”
+Perturbed Fans Punt Omari Hardwick Into A “2-For-$5 Movie Bin” For Referring To Himself As Chadwick Boseman’s “Competitor”

 Chiiile.
 “Power” actor Omari Hardwick rubbed people the wrong way after posting a eulogy for late actor Chadwick Boseman and referring to him as his “competitor”.
 Fans flooded Omari’s comments, ungently reminding him that he, in no shape way or form was comparable to Boseman’s legacy.